 Carmen Jacqueline Ho

-My work has been supported by the Social Sciences and Humanities Council of Canada (SSHRC), Canadian Federation of University Women, International Development Research Centre (IDRC), and Ontario government.
-At the Hospital for Sick Children (SickKids) Centre for Global Child Health, I am a Co-Investigator on a Catalyst Grant.
-At the Munk School of Global Affairs, I held the Health and Human Rights fellowship with the Comparative Program on Health and Society.
+My work has been supported by grants and fellowships from the Social Sciences and Humanities Research Council of Canada (SSHRC), Canadian Federation of University Women (CFUW), International Development Research Centre (IDRC), Ontario government, and the Southeast Asia Research Group (SEAREG).
+Currently, I am a Co-Investigator on a SickKids (Hospital for Sick Children) Centre for Global Child Health Catalyst Grant.